 How long does it take to assemble the dome kit if I use the Kit Assembly Specialist?
-Depending on the size dome, and if your building kit has two entryways and four dormers with dome built on concrete slab, the shell assembly with one layer of concrete in the panel seams and on the entryways and dormers can take about 9 to 16 days.
-Assembly time depends on the number of workers in your team, your foundation type, weather and the type of hoisting mechanism.
+Depending on the size dome, and if your building kit has two entryways and four dormers with dome built on concrete slab, the shell assembly with one layer of concrete in the panel seams and on the entryways and dormers can take about 9 to 26 days.
+Assembly time depends on the kit size, number of workers in your team, your foundation type, weather and the type of hoisting mechanism.
 Click on Kit Assembly Specialist to learn more.

 Exterior Dome Panels Have No Wood To Burn or To Rot or For Termites To Eat